ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 Source file: [film_actors_to_ratings.py](https://github.com/rian-van-den-ander/explorations/blob/master/film_success/film_actors_to_ratings.py), variables modified for revenue.

-Note: for this, I ran the algorithm through **more actors** than before.
-That's why it does not exactly correspond with previous lists.
+Note: for this, I ran the algorithm through **more actors** than before, and did not include other variables such as crew or budget.
+This is purely about the correlation between an actor and film success.
+That's why the names do not exactly correspond with previous lists.

 **Which actors are most associated with film rating?**